Medical-Event-Data-Standard/medical-event-data-standard.github.io/docs/tutorial-basics/what_is_MEDS.md

   5. A _shard_ in a MEDS dataset is a single file containing a subset of the data for the dataset.
 Shards are used to split the data into manageable chunks for processing and storage.
 All data for a given _subject_ must be stored in the same shard.
+  6. A _sample_ in a labeled cohort is one unit of prediction.
+This may be at the subject level or, more commonly at the subject-event level, where a prediction is made for a subset of key events in a subject's record.
+For example, we may wish to make a prediction of in-hospital mortality at the 24 hour mark after admission _for each admission of a subject_ in a dataset.
+In this case, each admission that meets the inclusion/exclusion criteria would constitute a _sample_ in the cohort.